What is Mocha?

 One of the simplest ways to create mocha in the comfort of your home is to brew your coffee fresh from your home coffee maker.

-For this method, you will need to brew some coffee using whatever method you usually use: drip coffee maker, French press, or single-serve coffeemaker.
+For this method, you will need to brew some coffee using whatever method you usually use: drip coffee maker, French press, pour over, or single-serve coffeemaker.

 While your coffee is brewing, you can gather your ingredients: